nginx-architects/ingress-demo/README.md

 This is meant to be a guide for quickly standing up specific components and use cases for the Nginx Plus Ingress Controller.
 If a lot of this is new to you and you would prefer for walk through these components step-by-step, you can follow the labs in our [Nginx Ingress Workshop](https://github.com/jasonwilliams14/nginx-ingress-workshops)

 ## Manual Configuration
 Charts that map to use cases and their install instructions are located in the sub-folders of this repo.
-Read the table of contents summaries below and drill into the folders that are relevant to your use-cases.
+Read the table of contents summaries below and drill into the folders that are relevant to you.

 Table of Contents
 * Cloud Deployments -- Select a cloud provider to deploy your cluster into.